edwellbrook/gosquared-swift/README.md

 ## Installation

-Until this libary is completed, the best way to use install it is with git submodules:
+Until this libary is completed, the best way to install is with git submodules:

  - In your project directory, run: `git submodule add git@github.com:edwellbrook/gosquared-swift.git`
  - Drag in `GoSquared.xcodeproj` into the sidebar of you project in Xcode